-We provide design, consulting, and planning expertise that supports the development and maintenance of essential public works, specifically for water.
-Our expertise lies in the entire spectrum of water and wastewater systems, from pump stations to treatment, storage to distribution.
+We provide design, consulting, and planning expertise that supports the development and maintenance of essential water infrastructure.
+Our expertise touches the entire spectrum of water—drinking water, stormwater, reuse, and wastewater—from pump stations to treatment facilities to storage and distribution and collection.
 We are dedicated to creating resilient, sustainable infrastructure that serves communities and supports economic growth.

 In today’s evolving landscape of environmental and security threats, safeguarding public water systems is more critical than ever.
 Under the America’s Water Infrastructure Act Section 2013 (AWIA), the EPA mandates that all community water systems serving more than 3,300 people must complete a Risk and Resilience Assessment (RRA) and develop a corresponding Emergency Response Plan (ERP).
 These requirements are designed to help utilities prepare for and respond to both natural hazards and malevolent acts.